Wild pansy

 Flowers: April to November

 Decorative merit: Dainty, five-petalled, spurred flowers that look like mini faces in a mix of blue-violet, yellow and white.
 Petals marked with black lines to guide pollinators.
 Deep green, oval leaves with blunt teeth.
-Flowers are edible!
+Flowers can be used as edible decoration.

 Where: Sun or part-shade.
-Low-growing, providing ground cover at the front of borders and in gravel gardens and herb patches.
+Low-growing, front of borders, in gravel gardens and herb patches, in planters and terracotta pots with gravel mulch.
 Mine mix well with creeping thyme in a gravel strip in the sun and in dry shade under conifer trees.
 Allow to establish self-seeding colonies.

 Folklore: Long associated with love.
 William Shakespeare’s A Midsummer Night’s Dream: “The juice of it, on sleeping eyelids laid, Will make or man or woman madly dote, Upon the next living create it sees.”
 And in Hamlet: “There’s rosemary, that’s for remembrance; pray, love, remember; and there is pansies, that’s for thoughts…”